icaew-digital-archive/icaew-digital-archive-handbook/docs/user-guides/web-archiving/accessing-the-web-archives.md

 - A public capture in that is hosted by Archive-It (WARC/Web Archive format).
 Accessible to the public and staff.

 - A restricted capture that has been made locally and has been ingested into the admin area of Preservica (WARC/Web Archive format).
-Only available to view offline via the digital archiving workstation.
+Accessible to staff for offline viewing via [https://replayweb.page/](https://replayweb.page/)</a>.

 - A restricted capture made using the wget crawler with assets saved in their native formats, i.e., HTML, CSS, JS etc. This crawl is primarily made a backup for the other two crawls.
 Only available to view offline via the digital archiving workstation.